Analysts Offer Insights on Conglomerates Companies: Hardwoods Distribution (OtherHDIUF), Chart Industries (GTLS) and Paccar (PCAR)

 According to TipRanks.com, Becker is a 4-star analyst with an average return of 40.2% and a 68.6% success rate.
 Becker covers the Industrial Goods sector, focusing on stocks such as Baker Hughes Company, Halliburton, and Now.

-Currently, the analyst consensus on Chart Industries is a Strong Buy with an average price target of $162.36, implying a 20.5% upside from current levels.
+Currently, the analyst consensus on Chart Industries is a Strong Buy with an average price target of $162.36, representing a 20.5% upside.
 In a report issued on February 17, Johnson Rice also maintained a Buy rating on the stock with a $180.00 price target.

 Paccar (PCAR)

-Raymond James analyst Felix Boeschen reiterated a Buy rating on Paccar yesterday and set a price target of $115.00.
+In a report released yesterday, Felix Boeschen from Raymond James reiterated a Buy rating on Paccar, with a price target of $115.00.
 The company’s shares closed last Tuesday at $93.33.

 According to TipRanks.com, Boeschen is a 4-star analyst with an average return of 20.8% and a 78.3% success rate.
 Boeschen covers the Industrial Goods sector, focusing on stocks such as Allison Transmission Holdings, Wabash National, and Federal Signal.